Policies and Procedures

-- For Audit purposes a complete inventory report is required for any equipment owned by IMLA, and to be conducted by the equipment director and/or subcommittee.
-Inventory for 2020 will be completed by Jan 2020 and all subsequent seasons by sept 1st of each year prior to newly inducted board .
+- For Audit purposes: a complete inventory report is required for any equipment owned by IMLA, and to be conducted by the equipment director and/or subcommittee.
+Inventory for 2020 will be completed by Jan 2020 and all subsequent seasons by sept 1st of each year prior to the newly inducted board.

 REGULATION 10: Travel outside of Alberta

-prior to deadline to declare teams.
-Applications will be reviewed by the Coach/ Player Development Director to ensure that coaches have the required ALA Coaching standard, as per CALL Regulation 14 and ALA Regulation 18.
+- Coaching applications are strongly encouraged to be submitted prior to the deadline to declare teams.
+Applications will be reviewed by the Coach/Player Development Director to ensure that coaches have the required ALA Coaching standard, as per CALL Regulation 14 and ALA Regulation 18.
 The Director will review all applications and make recommendations to the IMLA Executive Board, which will then make a final decision on each coach placement.

 - All Coaches are expected to follow IMLA Regulation 4 - Rules of Play.

-- All Bench Staff is expected to provide IMLA with a Vulnerable Sector Check prior to their application being accepted.
+- All Bench Staff are expected to provide IMLA with a Vulnerable Sector Check prior to their application being accepted.

 - All Coaches are required to sign the IMLA Coaching Code of Conduct.

-Player/Coach/General Member: Players, Parents, Coaches and General Members shall always conduct themselves according to the IMLA Code of Conduct.
-Failure to adhere to this code may result in suspensions or removal from IMLA and/or its
+- Player/Coach/General Member: Players, Parents, Coaches and General Members shall always conduct themselves according to the IMLA Code of Conduct.
+Failure to adhere to this code may result in suspensions or removal from IMLA and/or its governing bodies.

-- c) Meeting of the Discipline Committee if required, to assess the discipline required.
+- Meeting of the Discipline Committee, if required, to assess the discipline required.
 Minutes of any such meeting will be held in confidence and made available only to the parties involved.

-- e) Follow up by the Discipline Chair/Committee to ensure that all conditions are adhered to.
+- Follow up by the Discipline Chair/Committee to ensure that all conditions are adhered to.